 For every profit made, someone may have made a loss.
 However, it is possible, given that cryptocurrencies feature significantly on the dark web, which helps in money laundering.

 The main people to profit from crypto-asset gains appear to be those who have created them or their platforms or mined them.
 The BTC bubble has accelerated the creation of other forms of crypto assets.
 When a new product launched, its creators will benefit from their initial holdings or awards of assets.
 If the launch goes well, these assets may be converted into different assets.

 How to tax profits or gains made on cryptocurrency?

 This guide is for individuals and not companies.

-HMRC does not currently recognise BTC etc as a currency, however cryptoassets are intangible assets and appear to fall into s.21(1)(a) of TCGA 1992.
+HMRC does not currently recognize BTC, etc., as a currency.
+However, crypto assets are intangible assets and appear to fall into s.21(1)(a) of TCGA 1992.

 Trading or investment?

-The key test to determine whether you are trading for tax purposes is to apply what are known at the Badges of Trade.
-These looks at amongst other things what you do in your day job, the frequency of trades, and your objectives in owning the currency.
-Each case needs to be considered on its own facts especially given the multifunctionality of some cryptocurrencies.
+The key test to determine whether you are trading for tax purposes is to apply what is known at the Badges of Trade.
+These look at amongst other things that you do in your day job, the frequency of trades, and your objectives in owning the currency.
+Each case needs to be considered on its own facts, especially given the multifunctionality of some cryptocurrencies.